 What towns are on the route?

 Thirteen corridor towns: Shawville, Clearfield, Woodland, Frenchville, Kylertown, Karthaus, Moshannon, LeContes Mills, Snow Shoe, Weedville, Benezette, Driftwood, and Sinnemahoning.
-The map above pins each one plus the QIDC headquarters at the Y in Karthaus.
+The map above pins all 158 participating sellers from the 2026 directory along that route.

 Is there a vendor map?